On Approximate Classification of Theories: Introduction

-The dividing line between stable and unstable theories can be understood as a sort of structure/randomness dichotomy in the class of complete first-order theories.
+In its earliest forms \cite{morley}, \cite{bl}, model-theoretic stability was understood as a global property: a complete first-order theory $T$ is \emph{stable} if there exists a cardinal $\lambda \geq \aleph_0$ such that for every model $\M \models T$, $A \subset M$, and $n \in \omega$, $|A|\leq \lambda$ implies $|S_n(A,\M)|\leq \lambda$.
+A fundamental observation of Shelah's is that stability, even in its global formulation, is better examined locally, i.e. formula-by-formula: a partitioned formula $\phi = \phi(x,y)$ is \emph{stable} in $T$ if there exists $\lambda \geq \aleph_0$ such that for every model $\M \models T$ and $A \subset M$, if $|A|\leq \lambda$, then the space $S_\phi(A,\M)$ of complete $\phi$-types over $A$ has cardinality at most $\lambda$ \cite{ct}.
+Shelah proves that stability of a formula is equivalent to a number of properties: $\phi$ is stable in $T$ if and only if the $\phi$-$2$-rank $R(x=x,\phi,2)$ is finite, if and only if every complete $\phi$-type is definable over its own domain, if and only if $\phi$ does not have the order property, etc. This approach not only recovers the global formulation ($T$ is stable if and only if every partitioned formula is stable in $T$), but also lends itself to fruitful applications elsewhere, notably in extremal graph theory.
+Indeed, the dividing line between stable and unstable theories can be understood as a structure/randomness dichotomy in the class of complete first-order theories.
 Such themes were developed in parallel, albeit independently, in the extremal graph theory community, and it was not until recent years that direct connections were drawn.
-The celebrated stable regularity lemmas mark the first such contact: using quantitative, finitary refinements of local stability-theoretic notions, Malliaris--Shelah show that stable graphs, i.e. those whose edge relation forbids half-graphs of height $k$ for some $k$, admit $\epsilon$-regular decompositions into polynomially (in $\epsilon^{-1}$) pieces without irregular pairs \cite{rlfsg}.
-As a consequence, the authors prove that the class of finite $k$-stable graphs satisfies the Erd\H{o}s--Hajnal property: there exists $\delta = \delta_k > 0$ such that every finite $k$-stable graph $G$ contains a clique or anticlique of size $|G|^\delta$.
-Soon after, alternative proofs of stable regularity and stable Erd\H{o}s--Hajnal that implemented \emph{bona fide} stability-theoretic arguments through the lens of pseudofinite model theory emerged \cite{cs}, \cite{mp}.
+The celebrated stable regularity lemmas mark the first such contact: using quantitative, finitary refinements of local stability-theoretic notions, Malliaris--Shelah show that stable graphs, i.e. those whose edge relation forbids half-graphs of height $k$ for some $k$, admit $\epsilon$-regular decompositions into polynomially (in $\epsilon^{-1}$) many pieces without irregular pairs \cite{rlfsg}.
+As a consequence, the authors prove that the class of finite $k$-stable graphs has the Erd\H{o}s--Hajnal property: there exists $\delta = \delta_k > 0$ such that every finite $k$-stable graph $G$ contains a clique or anticlique of size $|G|^\delta$.
+Soon after, alternative proofs of stable regularity and stable Erd\H{o}s--Hajnal emerged that implemented \emph{bona fide} stability-theoretic arguments through the lens of pseudofinite model theory \cite{cs}, \cite{mp}.